BeshoyLouka/Zincify/README.md

 1. clone the repo
 2. run `pip install -r requirements.txt` to install all requirments
 3. run `npm install` in the main directory where the package.json is.
+4. run `python manage.py syncdb` to sync the database
-4. run `python manage.py runserver` to fire up the Django server
+5. run `python manage.py runserver` to fire up the Django server
-5. Congrats! you just got your server up stacked with the following:
+6. Congrats! you just got your server up stacked with the following:
   - HTML5 Boilerplate
   - jQuery
   - Backbone.js